microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reviewsetquery-applytags.md

 Namespace: microsoft.graph

-Apply tags to documents that match the specified query
+Apply tags to documents that match the specified query.
+Once the operation is created, you can retrieve the status of the operation by retrieving the Location parameter from the response headers, the location provides a URL that will return a [caseExportOperation](../resources/caseexportoperation.md).

 ## Permissions